 For The Visual Observer

 Table-top setups can be a great telescope travel solution.
-Take, for example, our Sky-Watcher USA Virtuoso.
-With the mount weighing in at less than 12 lbs (and the tube a mere 3.1 lbs!), this little scope is perfect for observing planets, the moon, the sun, globular clusters, and much more while on a trip.
-We also can recommend Sky-Watcher USA’s AllView mount carrying their Esprit 80mm or ProED 80mm telescope as an excellent visual travel scope.
-Additionally, Celestron’s 5SE or 6SE are both great travel telescopes, though they probably won’t fit well on a plane, so be prepared to carry those in a car or secure them as checked baggage.
+For example our Sky-Watcher USA Virtuoso mount weighs in at less than 12 lbs (and the tube a mere 3.1 lbs!).
+This little scope is perfect for observing planets, the moon, the sun, globular clusters, and much more while on a trip.
+We also recommend the Sky-Watcher USA’s AllView mount carrying their Esprit 80mm or Evostar 80mm telescope as an excellent visual travel scope.
+Additionally, Celestron’s 5SE or Evolution 6” are both great travel telescopes, though they probably won’t fit well as a carry-on on a plane, so be prepared to carry those in a car or secure them as checked baggage.
 There are also the Celestron and Vixen line of spotting scopes and tripods.
 These are excellent options that can fit in a backpack and be used for terrestrial or astronomical viewing.

 For The Astrophotographer

 We highly recommend Sky-Watcher USA’s Star Adventurer mount (in either its Astro or Photo configuration) and latitude base.
 It is one of the best equatorial travel mounts available.
 It is small and compact, as well as accurate and robust, and is easy to carry with you.
-With a payload of 11 lbs, you could easily mount a dSLR and lens, or one of our smaller Sky-Watcher USA Maksutov-Cassegrains like the 90mm (though an autoguider will probably be necessary at this focal length).
+With a payload of 11 lbs, you could easily mount a DSLR and lens, or one of our smaller Sky-Watcher USA Maksutov-Cassegrains like the 90mm (though an autoguider will probably be necessary at this focal length).
 Sky-Watcher USA also has the even more compact Star Adventurer Mini which provides some amazing Wi-Fi capabilities.
 There is also the iOptron SkyTracker Pro for a great portable equatorial tracking mount for DSLRs and lens combinations.
 This traveling telescope setup will allow you to image the night sky anywhere, with the accuracy necessary to capture beautiful images.